AMBIO will co-organise the Greek Aquaculture Congress 2018

 In Greece, according to the latest available data, 63% of seafood harvested comes from aquaculture and the remaining 37% comes from wild catches.

 The Aquaculture industry in Greece is export oriented as approximately 78 % of the production is sold overseas, while the remaining 22% is sold in the domestic market.
 According to the National Statistics Agency (ELSTAT), Greece has exported to 32 countries globally the Greek sea bream and sea bass, in 2016.
 By far the largest market for Greek products is the EU as Greece exports more than 90% of fish products there and a small percentage to North America and other countries.

 Concerning the international environment, third-country competition is still growing, particularly from Turkey, which is constantly increasing its production.
 As a result, in 2016 Greek producers witness the biggest difference in the selling price between Greek and Turkish products, especially in sea bream.

 It is important to have an organized and open -at the same time- institutionalized process of exchange views and experiences within and outside Greece.
 Dialogue and concrete conclusions to be drawn, making proposals and creating the momentum needed by the fast-growing sector in the public domain.
 Something that will effectively enhance the promotions’ demands and the overall position of the industry.

-The conference will take place under the auspices of the HE the President of the Hellenic Republic Mr. Prokopios Pavlopoulos and the International Institution General Fisheries Commission for Mediterranean.
+The Greek aquaculture congress will take place under the auspices of the HE the President of the Hellenic Republic Mr. Prokopios Pavlopoulos and the International Institution General Fisheries Commission for Mediterranean.

 Federations of Greek Maricultures, Annual Report – Aquaculture in Greece 2017